PufferFinance/website-docs/docs/deployed-contracts.md

 > Visit the [technical documentation](https://github.com/PufferFinance/pufETH/tree/main/docs) for more information.

 ### [PufferFinance/PufferPool](https://github.com/PufferFinance/PufferPool)
 > This repo contains the core contracts for Puffer's protocol.
-The core fuctionality is to:
+The core functionality is to:
 - allow for users to permissionlessly run Ethereum validators
 - interface with EigenLayer's contracts to enable native restaking and delegation